AndreaPasqualini/phd_thesis_cover_bocconi/README.md

 - `-bordercolor black` sets the frame color to black

+## Disclaimer

+This repository is in no way endorsed by Bocconi University.
+Adequacy of the LaTeX source to Bocconi's standards is not guaranteed.

 ## Licensing

 This code is released under the [_Do What The Fuck You Want To Public License_ (WTFPL)](https://choosealicense.com/licenses/wtfpl/).